Skip to main content

 Shahan Ful

-Mashed fava beans mixed with spices, served as a dip or side.
-Often eaten with bread or kisra for breakfast.
+Mashed fava beans worked through with spices and served as a dip or side.
+People usually eat it with bread or kisra at breakfast.

 Mulah (Mullah)